-Top-quality Swedish food and Swedish culinary culture.
+Top-quality Swedish food and Swedish culinary culture

 Coming in is somewhat like coming home.
 The fundamental idea of an inn is that it provides personal service, every day, all through the year.
 For better, for worse – we hold weddings and funerals here.
-We always serve veal on Sundays with cream sauce and homemade jelly, while we celebrate special occasions through the year: Easter, Father’s Day, Mother’s Day, the start of the crayfish season, St. Martin’s Day and Xmas.
+We always serve veal on Sundays with cream sauce and homemade jelly, while we celebrate special occasions throughout the year: Easter, Father’s Day, Mother’s Day, the start of the crayfish season, St. Martin’s Day and Xmas.

 Nils Emil Ahlin, one of Sweden’s most famous and loved innkeepers, took over Ulla Winbladh in 1992 with the ambition to lift everyday fare to unimagined heights.
 This is exactly what he did, and has subsequently received the King’s Medal for his work to preserve Swedish culinary culture.
 It is in this culinary tradition and spirit that Ulla Winbladh is still operated, now with chef Rasmus Axelsson and restaurateur Pelle Johansson at the helm.